 In an effort to overcome mounting financial and personal troubles, MacDiarmid spent most of the 1930s living on the Shetland island of Whalsay, isolated from the literary and political cultures to which he had been so attuned.
 With the novelist Lewis Grassic Gibbon (1901-1935) (pseudonym of James Leslie Mitchell), he wrote a satirical account of contemporary Scotland in Scottish Scene (1934) and continued to berate the ‘Burns cult’ among other forms of cultural provincialism.
 MacDiarmid’s views were often controversial and alienated many contemporary Scottish writers.
 Most famously, he condemned the poet, translator, and essayist, Edwin Muir (1887-1959) for doubting the possibility of an autonomous Scottish literary identity in Scott and Scotland (1936).
 In later years MacDiarmid also had public disputes with the poet Ian Hamilton Finlay (1925-2006), with the folklorist Hamish Henderson (1919-2002), and with the beat writer Alexander Trocchi (1925-1984).

 In the 1930s MacDiarmid’s use of ‘synthetic Scots’ faded while his politics emerged more forcefully.
 Poems such as ‘Seamless Garment’ and his three ‘Hymns to Lenin’ address the working class directly.
 Though they implore their imagined audiences to see the truth of their situation and the spiritual as well as economic emancipation that might be pursued through socialism, they also comment on the role that the poet might play in meeting this task.
 Figures like Christ and Lenin appear frequently in the poetry from this period as they reconciled theory with practice most fully.
-In his polemical articles and his intellectual, investigative poetry, MacDiarmid sought for the same confluence of thought and action.

 Politically, MacDiarmid’s twin gospels were Scottish nationalism and international socialism.
 He flirted with the idea of a Scottish fascism in the early 1920s, though he soon rejected it, co-founding an early incarnation of the Scottish National Party, and later joining the Communist Party of Great Britain.
 Even in his socialism MacDiarmid insisted on the importance of the intellectual vanguard over the validation sought through democratic processes.
 He often described himself as a ‘scientific socialist’ with no patience for conciliatory humanism.
-Perhaps as a consequence of these theoretical stances, in later collections such as In Memoriam James Joyce and The Kind of Poetry I Want (1961) MacDiarmid refused to conceal the difficulty of his work.
+Perhaps as a consequence of these theoretical stances, in later collections such as In Memoriam James Joyce and The Kind of Poetry I Want (1961) MacDiarmid refused to mitigate the difficulty of his work.
 He wrote to Rilke’s dictum, that the poet ‘must know everything’, and in pursuit of this ideal he deployed scientific terminology, unacknowledged literary references, and epic visions of a potential ‘world language’.

 As a poet MacDiarmid was less productive in later life, though his fame increased and he remained a vociferous cultural and political commentator.
 His last twenty-seven years were spent living with his second wife Valda at Brownsbank, a small cottage near Biggar.
 He died in Edinburgh in September 1978.